 - You don’t need to wait on a turkey to come out of the oven to make it.
 SERIOUSLY…make the gravy when it works well for YOU!

-- VEGETABLE BROTH: It’s easy to make homemade stock and the best way to control the ingredients in this recipe.
+- Vegetable broth: It’s easy to make homemade vegan stock and the best way to control the ingredients in this recipe.
 If you don’t have time to make your own, look for a box that has vegetables, the least amount of salt and preferably no heavily processed vegetable oils.

-- FLOUR: I used King Arthur Measure for Measure Gluten-free Flour.
-You do you.
-Any all purpose flour (including whole wheat, spelt, and oat flour—the only others I tried) will work.
+- Flour: I used King Arthur Measure for Measure Gluten-free Flour.
+This is the perfect recipe for a gluten-free flour blend, but any all purpose flour, but any all purpose flour (including whole wheat flour, spelt, and oat flour—the only others I tried) will work.
 Use what you have and what works well for your dietary needs.

-- ARROWROOT POWDER: I prefer arrowroot powder to cornstarch as a thickener.
-Arrowroot is extracted from the root vegetable without high heat or chemicals, and it’s a non GMO crop.
+- Arrowroot powder: Traditional gravy recipes use cornstarch as a thickener.
+I prefer arrowroot.
+It is extracted from the root vegetable without high heat or chemicals, and it’s a non GMO crop.
 It’s easy to find in most grocery stores in the aisle where flour is sold.
 It’s grain-free, easy to digest and contains fiber.

-- MISO PASTE: My favorite way to add depth of flavor and umami satisfaction to vegan dishes that would otherwise call for meat products.
-If you don’t eat soy, you can find miso that is fermented rice or chickpeas.
+- Miso paste: The not so secret ingredient!
+It’s my favorite way to add depth of flavor and umami satisfaction to vegan dishes that would otherwise call for meat products.
+It’s superb in my vegan yellow split pea soup!
+I used mellow light miso.
+If you don’t eat soy, you can find miso that is made from fermented rice or chickpeas.

-Heat olive oil over medium-low heat.
+Step 2: Heat olive oil over medium heat.
 Whisk in the flour mixture to make a roux.
 Keep whisking, as it turns into a thick paste and the raw taste of the flour cooks off.

 Debra’s Pro Tips